DoSomething/contentful-prototype/docs/development/features/school-finder.md

 ## Current Limitations

+- Colleges are currently not available to be selected via School Finder, only K-12 schools are listed.

+  - Colleges are not included in our Great Schools data set.
+We may want to add colleges to our Schools database, and store our own internal ID for schools instead of the Great Schools`universal-id` we're currently saving to a user `school_id`.

 - A user is currently unable to edit their school once it is set.

-- Colleges are currently not available to be selected via School Finder, only K-12 schools are listed.
+  - This is mainly to avoid the complexity around whether we'd need to update any posts the user has submitted in association with their previous `school_id` value.

 ## Links